jiasong18/Ant-Media-Server-Wiki/How-to-Collect-Ant-Media-Logs-to-Central-Log-Server.md

 ```
 Output: `8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92`

-you will need to generate a secret to secure the user passwords.
+You will need to generate a secret to secure the user passwords.
 To generate the password_secret, you can use the pwgen tool to do.
 ```
 pwgen -N 1 -s 96
 ```